VIPL-Audio-Visual-Speech-Understanding/Lipreading-DenseNet3D/README.md

 ```
 python main.py options_lip.toml
 ```
-Model architecture details and data annotation items are configured in 'options_lip.toml'.

-**Note**:
-Please pay attention that you may need modify the code in [dataset.py]() and change the parameters `data_root` and `index_root` to make the scripts work just as expected.
+Model architecture details and data annotation items are configured in `options_lip.toml`.
+Please pay attention that you may need modify the code in `options_lip.toml` and change the parameters `data_root` and `index_root` to make the scripts work just as expected.

 Another implmentation: https://github.com/NirHeaven/D3D

 ## Reference